guncha/SublimeRubyEval/README.md

 RubyEval
 ========

-Evaluate the selection in Ruby and print the result.
+Evaluate the current file in Ruby and replace each instance of `# =>` with that lines resulting output.

 ## Installation